 Where: The Moon and Back

 We can always rely on Lion Rock Press for helping make our gifts look snazzy, and for the sixth year in a row, they’re back with their charity gift wrap and cards.

 Proudly supporting Mother’s Choice, 100% of the profits from sales of their amusing charity wrapping paper, gift tags and cards will go to the Hong Kong charity.
 The 2018 Christmas wrap and gift tag design features HK knits and wet market lamps, and the greeting cards will make your friends smile when they see Santa taking a skyline selfie with his reindeer, or delivering presents the Hong Kong way, climbing bamboo scaffolding.

 Where: Lion Rock Press

 More HK-centric festive cards, featuring Santa on the Star Ferry and tram, or flying over the iconic Hong Kong skyline in his sleigh.
 Alternatively, go the personalised route and make your own greeting card, with a photo and message of your choice against a variety of festive backgrounds.

 Where: Biscuit Moon Designs

-Nancy Matos is a lifestyle and culture writer from Vancouver, Canada currently based in Hong Kong and London, who hopes for all the candy this Christmas (and world peace, of course).
+Nancy Matos is a lifestyle and culture writer from Vancouver, Canada currently based in Hong Kong and London, who’ll be celebrating with cold craft beer this Christmas.